For 30 years, Arkitektura has been at the heart of contemporary European design in America. Since our first showroom our

 Despite the name, the Cranbrook Academy of Art is a separate entity from where I taught.
 The head of 3D design was a guy named Michael McCoy.
 Probably the single greatest instructor in the history of the design department after Charles Eames.
 He had this weird kind of magic.
 You weren’t scared of him but you sure as hell didn’t want to disappoint him either.
 Everyone looked up to him.
 During my four years teaching at the boys’ school I’d hang around his department.
 At first he barely spoke to me, but over time he became more accessible.
 I was learning a lot about design.
 We had a few very engaging conversations.
 He encouraged me to apply to the Academy in, what else, furniture design.

 Acceptance into the Academy was no slam dunk, even if McCoy was in favor of your application.
 He was just one voice.
 Acceptance was roughly 1/40, and certainly a long shot for someone with a designer/craftsman portfolio.
 Most of the students who applied had gone to prestigious undergraduate schools and pursued a pure design path.
 So I knew I needed to be at the top of my game.
 I bought a nice leather portfolio.
 I sweated over my work.
 I remember spending 12 hours photographing two tables to create the perfect image.
 Then I waited.
 And hoped.
-I can still feel the heat of my hand when I pulled that letter out of the mailbox.
-I didn’t think my odds were that good -- I was prepared for the worst.
-But it was right there in black and white.
-Congratulations, it began.
+And one day it was right there in black and white.
+“Congratulations,” the letter began.
 I’d been accepted into the class of 1986.

 The Academy would prove over time to be a big influence on my work at Arkitektura.
 In graduate school, it wasn’t about woodworking anymore.
 It was about design.
 And mostly product or industrial design, only part of which is furniture.
-So now instead of making things in the shop, I’m constructing foamcore models and making precise drawings.
+So now instead of making things in the shop, I’m constructing foam core models and making precise drawings.
 Everyone has their own way of approaching design.
 For me it was a very intuitive process, the same way I approach music.
 I’d start with an idea.
 The actions to execute that idea would spark the next bit of intuition.
-And so on.

 It helped that I had been a teacher the previous four years because there were no classes.
 Just a studio.
 They give you a desk and then it’s, “We’ll see you Friday.”
 Critique Day.
 The day when you present your work, justify it, cite your sources, try to gain support for your progression, your idea, your direction.
 It was intense.
 And over time it became frustrating.
 I came from a maker’s world and many of my old friends were already making things.
 They had left school behind.